satpalsr/sdk/docs/server.entitymanager.md

 </td><td>

-Gets all spawned entities in the world assigned to a player.
+Gets all spawned player entities in the world.

 </td></tr>